|Common Names||Papa cimarrona, Darwin’s potato, Alhue-poñü, Papa del Alma|

 Even the diploid collections of this species are poor pollen producers (Brucher 1990), so seed production may be difficult.

 It isn’t clear how much this species has been used in breeding.
-There are quite a few papers from the 1920s and earlier that mention crosses between the domesticated potato and S. maglia, but it appears that S. maglia was commonly confused with Chilean domesticated potatoes.
-Modern varieties that include S. maglia in their pedigrees (usually distantly, through a S. demissum x S. maglia hybrid called Reddick 229) include Ashworth (Hougas 1956), Compbell 12, Caribe, Cascade, Centennial Russet, Crystal, Dakchip, Sunrise (Plaisted 1989), and Itasca (Love 1999).
+There are quite a few papers from the 1920s and earlier that mention crosses between the domesticated potato and S. maglia, but it appears that S. maglia was commonly confused with Chilean domesticated potatoes and other species.
+Modern varieties that are reported to include S. maglia in their pedigrees (usually distantly, through a S. demissum x S. maglia hybrid called Reddick 229) include Ashworth (Hougas 1956), Compbell 12, Caribe, Cascade, Centennial Russet, Crystal, Dakchip, Sunrise (Plaisted 1989), and Itasca (Love 1999).
+Was Reddick 229 really a S. maglia hybrid?
+I wouldn’t bet on it.
+It was reported to result from a cross of S. demissum x S. maglia, which strikes me as a pretty difficult cross due both to the poor pollen production of S. maglia and the large gap in ploidy between the two species.

 It seems like S. maglia might be useful for breeding with domesticated diploids because the plants are large with heavy foliage and the tuberization is day neutral.
 It might be possible to produce larger, earlier, higher yielding diploid potatoes by crossing the two.
 S. maglia has unfortunately high glycoalkaloids, but domesticated diploids tend to have very low concentrations, so it should be possible to select some that are palatable.
 Of course, it is easy to imagine progeny from crosses that have only the desirable traits.
 It is possible that S. maglia may bring too much wild potato “baggage” to be practical.